Diabetic Retinopathy Treatment in Livingston and Morristown, NJ

-The clinical nature of the disease will determine the type of treatment recommended by Dr. Kanter.
+The clinical nature of the disease will determine the type of treatment recommended by our doctors.
 Historically, focal laser surgery (photocoagulation) had been indicated in patients who have clinically significant macular edema (CSME) — a specific level of retinal swelling first recognized to be potentially detrimental to vision in a study sponsored by the National Eye Institute.
 Laser photocoagulation works by helping to “dry up” the swollen retina, thus reducing the chance of progressive vision loss from the disease.
 The current standard of care, however, has evolved and includes the use of specific medications that are injected directly into the eye.
 These medications include a group of compounds known as “anti-VEGF” drugs, including Lucentis, Eylea, and Avastin.
 Steroids are also used in certain specific cases to help minimize the risk of diabetic vision loss.
 Retina Vitreous Consultants has been active in investigating the potential use of anti-VEGF injections into the eye in combination with immediate or deferred laser treatment to achieve maximal visual improvement in diabetic eye disease while reducing the treatment burden of frequent intraocular injections.

 Fibrovascular tissue growing on the surface of the optic nerve as a result of severe proliferative diabetic retinopathy.